 A partial sternotomy can be performed when limited exposure is adequate, frequently used for heart valve surgery.
-Or a limited group of heart patients may be good candidates for Minimally Invasive Direct Coronary Artery Bypass (MIDCAB), a surgical approach that involves a small incision usually on the left anterior portion of the chest wall between the third and fourth or fourth and fifth ribs.
+Or some heart patients may be good candidates for Minimally Invasive Direct Coronary Artery Bypass (MIDCAB), a surgical approach that involves a small incision usually on the left anterior portion of the chest wall between the third and fourth or fourth and fifth ribs.
 In most cases, this incision is made through, not under, the breast.

 Once the surgical procedure is completed (replacing blocked coronary arteries, repairing or replacing wonky heart valves, heart transplant), surgeons use customized plates and screws (they used to use wires) to hold the sternum and ribs in place as they heal.
 Fortunately, because heart surgeons break more bone than even orthopedic surgeons do, repairing the sternum has been the focus of many surgical advances in the past few decades.

-Here are some practical tips on managing your open heart surgery scar once you get home.
+BEST RESOURCE EVER!
+Here are some practical tips from Elizabeth Dole on managing your open heart surgery scar once you get home.

 Big or small, let’s let the last word on scars fall to a heart patient who said: